gbcundall/LegalEdge/README.md

 > [!NOTE]
 > please do install all PF prereqesist listed under the extention.

-8. create a connector under the connectrs tub with the name "ally"
+8. create a connector under the connectrs tub with the name "LegalEdge"

 ![Connector](./files/Screenshot%202025-01-05%20133650.png)